miniex/maiden/README.md

     </h3>
 </div>

-> [!NOTE]
+> This project is structured to resemble the PyTorch framework where possible,
-> This project is structured to resemble the PyTorch framework where possible, to aid in familiarization and learning.
+> to aid in familiarization and learning.

-> [!WARNING]
+> 🚧 This project is for personal learning and testing purposes,
-> 🚧 This project is for personal learning and testing purposes, so it may not function properly. 🚧
+> so it may not function properly. 🚧

 ## Getting Started